12 games to scratch your travel itch during lockdown

-While we're not travelling we've rounded up twelve of our favourite travel-themed games - for all ages and abilities, for every device and none, many free to play and every single one a chance to reminisce about your last trip, brag to your family how well-travelled you were until last year or just teach the kids that there's a great big world still out there waiting to be explored.
+Here are our favourite travel-themed games – for all ages and abilities, for every device and none, many free to play and every single one a chance to reminisce about your last trip or dream up a new one.

 Mobile phone and browser |